Marcos Mantis: Technical details

 Announced as being officially released for sale in the United Kingdom during October 1970, as a luxurious 2+2, the Mantis M70 boasted a top speed of 120 mph.
 The suspension consisted of coil springs on all of the four wheel assemblies, as well as a live rear axle suspension with trailing links and an “A” bracket.
-The Mantis was expected to be marketed to the “younger English executive market” at a price of A$6,500.
+The Mantis was expected to be marketed to the “younger English executive market”.

-With a length of 15 ft 6 in and a height of 3 ft 10 in, these dimensions made it a lengthy car but also one of the lowest coupes on the English market at that time.
+With a length of 15 ft 6 in and a height of 3 ft 10 in, these dimensions made it a lengthy car but also one of the lowest coupes on the market at that time.

 The Mantis /ˈmæn.tɪs/ name has been used subsequently for models bearing little similarity to the original model.
 Introduced in 1997, the Mantis GT is a higher performance version of the Mantis, due to progression in technology.
 The name Mantis is taken from the mantis insect and is intended to signify the performance of the Mantis' engine, a supercharged 4.6 litre Ford Modular V8, producing 506 hp, and 452 lbft of torque.
 This allows the Mantis to accelerate from 0–60 mph in 3.7 seconds and to reach a top speed of 179 mph.
 The car features power-assisted rack and pinion steering.
-It is equipped with AP Vented disc brakes with a diameter of 284 mm in the front and 240 mm in the rear.
+It is equipped with AP vented disc brakes with a diameter of 284 mm at the front and 240 mm at the rear.